-n., A piece of wax, lead or other material upon which an impression has been made and which is attached to a document or applied to the face thereof.
+n., A piece of wax, lead or other material upon which an impression has been made and attached to a document or applied to the face thereof.
 Originally serving as a means of authentication of the author of a record and of the record itself.
-See also: electronic seal secondary storage secretarial note n., [diplomatics] An intrinsic element of documentary form that comprises any of several types of clerical notes that might appear on a document, such as the initials of the typist, the mention of enclosures, or an indication that the document is copied to other persons.
+[Archives]